imsteev/bench/QUICKSTART.md

 # What is this
 A web application skeleton, tuned to my preferences.
-My hope is that it is helpful to others.

 Stack: Bun on the server-side serving HTMX to clients